 When You Need Precision

 Automotive?
-Day to day, follow the manual exactly.
-Coolant systems are pressurized.
-That's why overfill by a quart and you'll blow a hose.
+Think about it: follow the manual exactly.
+Now, coolant systems are pressurized.
+So overfill by a quart and you'll blow a hose.
 Underfill and you overheat.

 Chemicals?
 Pesticides, herbicides, pool chemicals — measure exactly.
 The label is the law.
 "Approximately" gets you dead grass or green pool water.